Directed by Nicholas Barton-Wines

 “Roald Dahl on steriods.”

-We are currently seeking further development opportunities as we continue to build the final product.
 For more information, conversations, or to see more of our plans, please drop any of us an email.

 Photographs from Tron Theatre’s Outside Eyes Autumn 2018 by Mihaela Bodlovic